 I welcome the community to my public pollinator garden educationals held multiple times a year at pollinator gardens I have installed and to the annual fall monarch migration butterfly release held at the Monarch Waystation along the Black Mountain Greenway .

-Monarch Waystation Tour Saturday June 17th 10 am to Noon
+Monarch Waystation Tour Saturday July 1st 10 am to 11am

-Join Emily Sampson, of Patchwork Meadows and Black Mountain Recreation and Park's garden coordinator, to tour 4 Monarch Waystations in Black Mountain.
-We will meet at the most recently created waystation at the Black Mountain Primary School and then travel by bus to 3 other local sites including the Veterans Park Waystation, Lake Tomahawk and the Black Mountain Library to discuss the process of meadow creation and native plant species composition at each site and observe the pollinators that are calling them home.
+Join Emily Sampson, of Patchwork Meadows and Black Mountain Recreation and Park's garden coordinator, to tour the largest of 4 Monarch Waystations in Black Mountain.
+We will discuss the process of meadow creation and native plant species composition and observe the pollinators that are calling them home.

 Free to All ages